PharrellWANG/sword-of-offer/README.md

 ## Applications

 ### TAppConverter
+About *base conversion*.

+E.g.,

-binary to octal, decimal, hexadecimal; decimal to binary.
+1. binary to octal, decimal, hexadecimal;

+2. decimal to binary.

 ### TAppPlayground
 just a playground to experiment with codes.